-We decided to go further that we have ever been before after checking out of the resort.
+Later, after checking out of the resort, we decided to go further into the jungle than we have been before on previous visits.
 I filled the car up with petrol and we headed off further into the jungle along a dirt track towards Pran Buri falls.
-After quite a long time with a few stops for me to walk ahead to check the road surface we came to an encampment and were stopped by a barrier.
-There was lots of evidence of wild elephants and also leopards and we came across a huge monitor lizard as well as lots of colourful buterflies.
-The camp was deserted except for three rangers, who showed no interest in us.
-Sue, Sarah and Jamie went off fro a walk and I nosed around the campsite.
-I was glad when they returned when it started to drizzle as I was sure that if it rained heavily I wouldn’t have been able to get the car back up and over the mountains we had just come.
-We did get back and it didn’t rain heavily, and we regret that we left without exploring further.
-Sarah would really love to go back there one day and camp herself, and I think she probably will.
+After quite a distance with a few stops for me to get out of the car and walk ahead to check the road surface, we came to a forest encampment and were stopped by a barrier.
+En route there had been plenty of evidence of wild elephants and also leopards.
+On one occasion we came across a huge monitor lizard and swarms of colourful butterflies.
+The camp seemed deserted except for three Rangers, who showed no interest in us.
+Sue, Sarah and Jamie went off for a walk along the river while I nosed around the campsite.
+I was glad when they returned as it had started to drizzle, and I was sure that if it rained heavily, we wouldn’t have been able to get the car back up and over the mountains on the road we had just come.
+However, with a lot of slipping and sliding we did get back and after-all it didn’t rain heavily, and we regretted that we had left without exploring further.
+Sarah professed that she would love to go back there one day and camp herself, and I think she probably will.
 We all enjoyed that little trip, what a brilliant day!

-We went back to Lawana, it has abeautiful infinity pool over looking a fishing village, so picturesque.
-We had lunch and then a swim in the pool.
-Sarah and I walked up the river towards the sea as there was a police boat in the middle of the estuary stopping and searching fishhing boats returning from the sea.
-We had been watching the boat using binoculars, but couldnt see clearly what they were searching for, from the pool.
-Sarah and I spent a pleasant hour sitting on the bank observing the police at work.
-As the fishing boats were entering the estuary they were being watched by the police.
-If they did anything suspicious then they pulled them in for boarding and a search.
+On our next trip we went to Lawana.
+We discovered the place years ago, it has a beautiful infinity pool overlooking a river and fishing village, so picturesque.
+As usual we were the only guests, we had lunch and then a swim in the pool.
+Afterwards, Sarah and I took a walk up the river towards the sea.
+There was a police boat in the middle of the estuary stopping and searching the fishing boats returning from the sea.
+From the pool we had been watching the boats using binoculars but couldn’t see clearly what the police were searching for.
+We spent a pleasant hour sitting on the bank observing the police at work.
+As the fishing boats entered the estuary, they were being watched by the police.
+If they did anything suspicious, then they pulled them in for boarding and a search.
 They were looking for drugs.
-Sarah and I watched the panic on the fishing boats as thet spotted the police boat, and then dumped the packets of drugs overboard.
+We watched in interest the panic onboard the fishing boats when the crew spotted the police boat, and then dumped the packets of drugs overboard.
 We knew they were drugs, because they were floating onto the beach in front of us!!!
-When the boat was searched, of course there were non on board so the police let them go.
-The police watched them dump them overboard, but I suppose like the fishermen, they play the game as well, and they did get rid of the drugs, in a fashion.
-And, the fishermen do live to fish another day!
-The irony was, that at 5 o’clock the police boat steamed away into the harbour, the police got onto their mopeds and went home.
-Of course, there were still fishing boats entering estuary (without the panic).
-At around 5.15 a larger Navy boat came into the estuary and made his way down the river, I guess he had been out at sea hunting the larger boats that were servicing the smaller fishing boats.
-It was an interesting afternoon.
+Of course, when the boat had been searched, there were no drugs on board, so the police let them go.

-Well I have loads more to tell, but not the time to tell it….. must be off, they will be wondering where I am.
+Well, I have loads more to tell, but not the time to tell it….. must be off, or they will be wondering where I am.